Statistical significance of the sterile-neutrino hypothesis in the context of reactor and gallium data: Details of the Feldman-Cousins Analysis

 \subsection{Generation of pseudo data}

-We use the following procedure to generate pseudo data in our analysis: \begin{enumerate}[(i)] \item choose the parameters \(\Delta m^2\), \(\sin^22\theta\) for the hypothesis of new oscillations; \item calculate the normalization-related nuisance parameters $\{\eta^\text{min}\}$ that provide the best fit to the observed data for the assumed hypothesis; \item generate fluctuations for the nuisance parameters subject to prior constraints, taking as central values their reported best-fit values $\overline\xi$, {\em i.e.}, $\xi_k^\text{pseudo} = \overline\xi_{k} + \sigma_{\xi_k} \delta$, where $\delta$ are standard-normal fluctuations; \item compute the prediction for the assumed hypothesis, using the fluctuated nuisance parameters and calculated flux normalizations, and set this as the mean for the generation of pseudo data, {\em i.e.,} for each bin $i$ set
+We use the following procedure to generate pseudo data in our analysis: \begin{enumerate}[(i)] \item choose the parameters \(\Delta m^2\), \(\sin^22\theta\) for the hypothesis of new oscillations; \item calculate the normalization-related nuisance parameters $\{\eta^\text{min}\}$ that provide the best fit to the observed data for the assumed hypothesis; \item generate fluctuations for the nuisance parameters subject to prior constraints, taking as central values their reported best-fit values $\overline\xi_k$, {\em i.e.},

+where $\delta_k$ are standard-normal fluctuations and $\overline\xi_k$ are the values to which the pulls are constrained by the penalty terms; \item compute the prediction for the assumed hypothesis, using the fluctuated nuisance parameters and calculated flux normalizations, and set this as the mean for the generation of pseudo data, {\em i.e.,} for each bin $i$ set

-\item if the \(\chi^2\) function contains a covariance matrix \(V\), first recalculate (if necessary) by replacing all data with \(\Braket{D_i^\text{pseudo}}\) in \(V\); \item calculate the Cholesky decomposition \(L\) of \(V^\text{pseudo}\) (note if \(\chi^2\) does not contain a covariance matrix, then \(L\) is diagonal with the standard deviations of each bin as the diagonal entries); \item inject fluctuations around the pseudo-data mean with \(L\), {\em i.e.,}
+\item if the \(\chi^2\) function contains a covariance matrix \(V\), first recalculate (if necessary) by replacing all data with \(\overline{D}_i^\text{pseudo}\) in \(V\); \item calculate the Cholesky decomposition \(L\) of \(V^\text{pseudo}\) (note if \(\chi^2\) does not contain a covariance matrix, then \(L\) is diagonal with the standard deviations of each bin as the diagonal entries); \item inject fluctuations around the pseudo-data mean with \(L\), {\em i.e.,}

 where \(\delta_j\) are standard-normal fluctuations. \end{enumerate}